Global search

 This website contains important information about the Brambles Class Action proceeding which is currently before the Federal Court of Australia (VID972/2018).

 A trial in the Brambles Class Action took place between 8 August 2022 and 9 September 2022, and the parties delivered closing submissions before the Court on 26 and 27 October 2022.
-The trial has now concluded, and the Applicants await the Court’s decision.

 Previously, the Federal Court of Australia made orders that provided that persons who wished to receive a share of any settlement reached in the class action prior to 14 days after the conclusion of the trial must register their claims by 4.00pm (AEST) on 26 July 2022.
 However, as no settlement was reached within 14 days of the conclusion of the trial, the class is no longer ‘closed’ and it is possible for additional group members to register to participate in the class action.